-For the years ended December 31, 2022 and 2021, the NHCC generated losses before other postemployment benefits ("OPEB") and NYS actuarial pension adjustment of \$108,212 and \$101,957, respectively.
-Operating revenue increased by \$22,143 to \$545,755 in 2022, primarily due to revenue cycle improvements during the year and decreased by \$70,852 to \$523,612 in 2021, primarily due to CARES Act revenue decreasing due to the COVID-19 crisis impact lessening in 2021 from the initial impact of the crisis in 2020, and the ending of the Delivery System Reform Incentive Payment ("DSRIP") program.
-Operating expenses increased by \$28,398 to \$653,967 in 2022, primarily due to an increase in wage expense related to a 2% collective bargaining agreement increase and additional overtime costs incurred to fill vacant nursing positions due to the significant labor shortage, coupled with an increase in supplies and utility costs resulting from supply chain difficulties and fuel cost increases and decreased by \$1,439 to \$625,569 in 2021, primarily due to a decrease in COVID-19 related expense offset by an increase in payroll expense due to a 2% collective bargaining agreement increase.
+For the years ended December 31, 2023 and 2022, the NHCC generated losses before other postemployment benefits ("OPEB") and NYS actuarial pension adjustment of \$77,290 and \$108,212, respectively.
+Operating revenue increased by \$69,218 to \$614,973 in 2023, primarily due to revenue cycle improvements during the year and increased funding from Intergovernmental Transfers and increased by \$22,143 to \$545,755 in 2022, primarily due to revenue cycle improvements during the year.
+Operating expenses increased by \$38,296 to \$692,263 in 2023 primarily due to an increase in wage expense, an increase in health benefit costs, and an increase in insurance related expenses.
+Operating expenses increased by \$28,399 to \$653,968 in 2022, primarily due to an increase in wage expense related to a 2% collective bargaining agreement increase and additional overtime costs incurred to fill vacant nursing positions due to the significant labor shortage, coupled with an increase in supplies and utility costs resulting from supply chain difficulties and fuel cost increases.
+Nonoperating activities, net decreased \$13,688 to \$56,501 in 2023 primarily due to the loss of CARES Act funding partially offset by the forgiveness of certain health insurance liabilities.